GoogleCloudPlatform/professional-services/examples/bq_benchmarks/README.md

 and end with the file extension.
 For example, `fileType=csv/compression=none/numColumns=10/columnTypes=100_STRING/numFiles=1000/tableSize=10MB/file324.csv`

+### Running the benchmarks

-#### 6. Create Benchmark Tables
+#### File Loader Benchmark
-The last step is to load the file combinations created above into benchmark tables and to record information about the load performance in the results table.
-For each file combination that exists, the tool creates a benchmark table, loads the file (or files if the numFiles > 1) into the benchmark table using a BigQuery load jobs, waits for the load to finish, and obtains information about the benchmark table and load job to create a results row, and inserts the results row into the results table.
+Once the files are created, the File Loader Benchmark can be run.
 As a prerequisite for this step, a log sink in BigQuery that captures logs about BigQuery must be set up in the same project that holds the benchmark tables.
 To create a BigQuery is not already set up, follow [these steps](https://github.com/GoogleCloudPlatform/professional-services/tree/master/examples/bigquery-audit-log#1-getting-the-bigquery-log-data).

+Note that this benchmark will delete tables after recording information on load time.
+Before the tables are deleted, the tables and their respective files can be used to run the Federated Query Benchmark.
+If running the two benchmarks independently, each file will be used to create a BigQuery table two different times.
+Running the two benchmarks at the same time can save time if results for both benchmarks are desired.
+In this case, the `--include_federated_query_benchmark` flag can be added to the below command.
+Be aware that running the queries will add significant time to the benchmark run, so leave the flag out of the command if the primary goal is to obtain results for the File Loader Benchmark.

-To create benchmnark tables, run the following command:
+To run the benchmark, use the following command:

 ```
-python bq_file_load_benchmark.py \
+python bq_benchmark.py \
---create_benchmark_tables \
+--run_file_loader_benchmark \
 --bq_project_id=<ID of the project holding the BigQuery resources> \
 --gcs_project_id=<ID of project holding GCS resources> \
 --staging_project_id=<ID of project holding staging tables> \